Conventional Prompt Strike: HTV-2

-The HTV-2 Falcon project staged a pair of test flights.
+The HTV-2 Falcon, a project to develop an experimental hypersonic glide vehicle, staged a pair of test flights.

 Submarine option

-In January 2012, the Pentagon stated that the PGS launch platform would be submarine-based.
-However, practical efforts to develop the PGS system were delayed by fears of accidentally starting a nuclear conflict.
-In February 2014, the U.S. Navy solicited proposals for two-year industry trade studies to test the feasibility of developing a hypersonic submarine-launched intermediate-range conventional PGS weapon.
-The Navy specified that the effort was a study to evaluate technology options, not to develop a system-level specific CPGS solution.
+In January 2012, the Pentagon stated that the CPS launch platform would be submarine-based.
+However, practical efforts to develop the CPS system were delayed by fears of accidentally starting a nuclear conflict.
+In February 2014, the U.S. Navy solicited proposals for two-year industry trade studies to test the feasibility of developing a hypersonic submarine-launched intermediate-range conventional CPS weapon.
+The Navy specified that the effort was a study to evaluate technology options, not to develop a system-level specific CPS solution.
 The Navy stated that it would be interested in awarding one or two 13-month technology evaluation contracts, each worth around US$5 million.

 The Conventional Prompt Strike successfully tested a rocket motor for ship and submarine-launched cells in June 2021.
 The Army/Navy Common-Hypersonic Glide Body was successfully tested in 2020.
 The U.S. Navy awarded Lockheed Martin a contract to integrate the Conventional Prompt Strike weapon system onto the Zumwalt-class destroyer in February 2023.

 Foreign responses

 People's Republic of China

-The People's Liberation Army (PLA) began developing its own long-range hypersonic missile, the DF-ZF rocket-boosted hypersonic glide vehicle, in the 2010s.
-The DF-ZF, which is similar to the PGS/HTV-2 system, underwent its first full-scale flight test in January 2014, and conducted few more flight tests later, of which only one failed.
-As with Russia's efforts, little is publicly known about the progress of the PLA hypersonic glide vehicle program.
+The People's Liberation Army (PLA) began developing a long-range hypersonic missile, the DF-ZF rocket-boosted hypersonic glide vehicle, in the 2010s.
+Seven flight tests — with one failure — were conducted from January 2014 through 2016.
+It likely entered service by October 2019.